Special Hermitian metrics on Oeljeklaus-Toma manifolds

-\begin{theorem} Any OT-manifold $X(K, U)$ carries a locally conformally balanced metric. \end{theorem} In Section \ref{sectionSKT} we shall present the cohomological implications of Theorem \ref{thmSKT}, as well as the particular case of complex dimension 4, where the two equivalent statements in Theorem \ref{thmSKT} can be reformulated as a topological condition.
-Moreover, in Subsection \eqref{example}, we provide an explicit example of OT-manifold of complex dimension 4 carrying a pluriclosed metric, which was communicated to me by Matei Toma.
-It is a rather exotic example, expanding the relatively short list of examples known so far in the literature, which are specific cases of nilmanifolds (see \cite{fn}), solvmanifolds in complex dimension 3 (see \cite{fou}) and connected sum of certain product of spheres (see \cite{ggp}).
+\begin{theorem} Any OT manifold $X(K, U)$ carries a locally conformally balanced metric. \end{theorem} In Section \ref{sectionSKT} we shall present the cohomological implications of Theorem \ref{thmSKT}, as well as the particular case of complex dimension 4, where the two equivalent statements in Theorem \ref{thmSKT} can be reformulated as a topological condition.
+Moreover, in Subsection \eqref{example}, we give an explicit example of OT manifold of complex dimension 4 carrying a pluriclosed metric, which was communicated to me by Matei Toma.
+The recent work \cite{dub20} shows that in arbitrary complex dimension, there exists an admissible pair $(K, U)$ satisfying condition \eqref{SKTcond}, thus providing examples of pluriclosed OT manifolds in any even complex dimension.
+They represent rather exotic examples, expanding the list of examples known so far in the literature, which are specific cases of nilmanifolds (see \cite{fn}), solvmanifolds in complex dimension 3 (see \cite{fou}), connected sum of certain product of spheres (see \cite{ggp}), compact Lie groups (see \cite{sst} and \cite{ms} for a detailed proof) and simply connected examples in arbitrary complex dimension arising from A. Swann's twist construction (see \cite{sw10}).
 A crucial part of our proofs will be played by the solvmanifold structure that all OT manifolds carry and we present it in the next section.